 2. We can kick up to 1,200 times in one day.
 We do about 300 kicks per show and perform in up to four shows a day during busy periods!

 3. Your eyes are deceiving you!
 The illusion of our uniform heights has always been maintained by having the taller dancers in the center of the line and placing dancers of gradually decreasing height on either side, with the less tall women at both ends of the line.

 4. Two iconic numbers have remained nearly unchanged.
 Two of the most cherished scenes in the show, the “Parade of the Wooden Soldiers” and the “Living Nativity,” have been a part of Radio City’s holiday tradition since they were first performed on the Great Stage in 1933.
 Our costume for the “Parade of the Wooden Soldiers” number has remained nearly unchanged (the trousers used to be starched!), and is specifically crafted and sized for each of us.

 5. Our digital mapping provides an immersive experience for the whole audience.
 All eight of the venue’s iconic proscenium arches will have imagery projected onto them using the most advanced 14K digital mapping technology available.

 6. Millions (and millions!) have seen the show.
-The Christmas Spectacular has been seen by more than 75 million people since the New York holiday tradition officially began in 1933.
+Nearly 80 million people have seen the Christmas Spectacular since the New York holiday tradition officially began in 1933.

 7. It takes more than 250 people to stage the Christmas Spectacular.
 There is a cast of 150 that includes us Rockettes, singers, dancers, musicians, figure skaters (and more!) and a cast and crew who “loads in” the production weeks before opening night.